The

 diagram.
 Very close in this instance means within plus or

 minus 0.3V of the figure in the diagram.
-The voltages marked
+The voltages

-lead connected to the negative battery terminal.
-If you see
+negative meter lead connected to the negative battery

-a voltage that is more than about 0.3V out either way, then there
+terminal.
+If you see a voltage that is more than about

-is probably something wrong in the circuit around that
+0.3V out either way, then there is probably something wrong in

-transistor.
-If all voltages look low, the battery rail is
+the circuit around that transistor.
+If all voltages look

-probably shorted out in some way.
-If you have intermittent
+low, the battery rail is probably shorted out in some way.

-operation that comes and goes with vibration or handling, gently
+If you have intermittent operation that comes and goes with

-prod the various parts of the circuit until you find the sensitive
+circuit until you find the sensitive part.
+There will

-The area around Q2 and C5 is quite sensitive to interference from
+The area around Q2 and C5 is quite sensitive to interference

-rod in particular is kept physically distant from that area of the
+on the ferrite rod in particular is kept physically distant from

-the main coil.
+distance away from the main coil.

 End Of Construction

-That's the end of the construction notes, and is as far as you
+the construction notes, and is as far as you have to read if you

-have to read if you just want to build the radio.
-What
+just want to build the radio.
+What follows is some more

-follows is some more in-depth technical description and design
+in-depth technical description and design philosophy discussion

-philosophy discussion for the electronics engineers.
-After
+for the electronics engineers.
+After that there is a FAQ

-that there is a FAQ which may be useful if you're still having
+which may be useful if you're still having problems getting

-components.
-If you fancy trying some further modifications,
+fancy trying some further modifications, there's a page with

-there's a page with some ideas on too.
+some ideas on too.

 Design Philosophy